Development Team

 Lift access

-Yes.
 The Rider is designed to include elevator service providing access to residential floors, common areas, and parking levels, subject to standard building operations and protocols.

 Pet Policy

-Pet-Friendly Features:
+Pet-Friendly Features

-• Pet spa facilities (including a designated pet spa), designed for grooming and washing
+• Pet spa facilities (including a designated pet spa), designed for grooming and washing,

-• Pet-friendly common areas finished with durable, easy-to-maintain materials
+• Pet-friendly common areas finished with durable, easy-to-maintain materials,

-• Convenient access to nearby walkable streets and neighborhood areas suitable for pets
+• Convenient access to nearby walkable streets and neighborhood areas suitable for pets.

 General Pet Guidelines